-When learning how to get better at CSGO, Reddit also has a lot of knowledge to impart.
+When learning how to get better at Counter-Strike, Reddit also has a lot of knowledge to impart.
 You’ll find many good opinions and educational videos in there (along with some memes).
-CSGO betting tips from Reddit should also interest aspiring CSGO bettors.
+CS2 betting tips from Reddit should also interest aspiring CS2 bettors.

 Audio Cue Sorcery

 You can avoid giving away your position by walking slowly (Left Shift), but you can’t hide pretty much everything else.
 Shooting, reloading, running, jumping, planting the bomb, defusing the bomb, throwing a flashbang, breaking a window, opening a door—all these actions emit sound.
 And they can be manipulated.

 If you’re playing against experts, you will hear fake reload, fake footsteps, fake plant, fake defuse, a gun firing off out of nowhere to cover the sound of feet landing on the ground, and so on.
 Some even throw a grenade and defuse the moment the grenade pops off to conceal the defuse sound.